jasonmdahlstrom/KUA_STEM_Scholars/4_Lets_Build_It/README.md

 ![Schematic Step 1](images/Schematic_Step_1.jpg)

 Next, recall that the diode only allows current to flow in one direction... we have to insert it into the circuit in the correct orientation!
-LEDs like the one in your hardware kit have different length leads on them to help get the orientation right:
+LEDs like the one in your hardware kit have different length leads on them to indicate their correct orientation:

 ![LEDs](images/LED.jpg)

 So we want to connect the long lead to the red wire.
 Here's my board (note I am using a red LED, not a green LED...
-I'm traveling and that is all I have with me...).
+I am traveling right now and that is all I have with me... yes...
+I travel with LEDs sometimes...).
 It doesn't matter which two vertical columns you use for this, provided they are empty to start with (not a column with an Arduino Nano pin in it):

 ![Circuit Step 2](images/Circuit_Step_2.jpg)